jefferyharrell/Captioner-infra/SPEC.md

 - The backend implements a photo storage abstraction layer with two core functions:
     - `list_photos`: List all available photo objects (IDs, metadata, etc.).
     - `get_photo`: Retrieve a specific photo (by ID or hash).
-- The storage backend is pluggable.
-Supported implementations:
+- The storage backend for MVP is Dropbox only.
+S3 and filesystem backends are post-MVP features and may never be implemented.
-    - **Dropbox** (default): Uses Dropbox HTTP API for photo storage/retrieval.
+    - **Dropbox** (required for MVP): Uses Dropbox HTTP API for photo storage/retrieval.
         - Authenticates via OAuth 2.0: requires `DROPBOX_APP_KEY`, `DROPBOX_APP_SECRET`, and `DROPBOX_REFRESH_TOKEN`.
         - Backend dynamically obtains short-lived access tokens using the refresh token and app credentials.
         - Static `DROPBOX_TOKEN` is no longer used at runtime (may be present for legacy/manual testing only).
         - Access tokens are stored in memory only and never written to disk.
-    - **Filesystem**: Reads photos from a local directory.
-    - **Amazon S3**: Uses S3 HTTP API for photo storage/retrieval.
+    - **Filesystem** and **Amazon S3**: Post-MVP features (not implemented for MVP, may never be implemented).
 - The abstraction allows for easy switching or extension to new storage providers in the future.
 - All implementations must conform to the same interface and support the required operations efficiently.